Fall protection training needs a particular focus on your company’s safety program.

 - Whenever it becomes clear that a certain worker lacks retention of the understanding and skills necessary to use fall protection equipment and avoid falls properly.

 Understandably, employees are not always excited about learning OSHA fall protection requirements.
 While the knowledge can keep them safe, compliance is not the most compelling subject.
 However, you can make the experience much more enjoyable and get much better results through participation.
 It will increase engagement and, in turn, help people in the class to remember safety tactics.
-To make your training as interactive as possible, these pointers can help:
+To do your training as interactive as possible, these pointers can help:

 - Don’t just lecture.
 That’s one-way instruction.
 Ask questions.
 Allow a moment for people to consider it.
 Then get answers from volunteers.

 - Make it relevant.
 Relate topics to personal experience to help workers understand their relevance to them.
 Ask if anyone present has ever fallen from a ladder.
 What happened before and after the fall?